FACT: Good content marketing can make the public flock to your brand like bees to honey.

 Who doesn’t love an aesthetically pleasing Instagram account?
 These handmade bracelets from Divinity LA, are making quite the style statement on their Instagram @Divinityla.
 Their feed is essentially a mixture of lifestyle, travel, exotic, and fashionable picturesque shots constructed to make the bracelets looks pretty damn desirable.
 Ladies and gentlemen, this is the power of the picture.

 Well, well, well, talk about prime inspiration.
-Businesses like these are really paving the way when it comes to content marketing, not only because they’re trying new things, but also because you can completely feel the effort they’ve put into crafting their content and giving it the love it needs.
+Businesses like these are really paving the way when it comes to content marketing, not only because they’re trying new things, but also because you can completely feel the effort they’ve put into crafting their content, giving it the love it needs and publishing content via one of their social media management tools.

 Some mighty fine brands with some mighty fine content.
 Have any of these examples given you a much needed lightbulb moment?
 Let us know on Twitter @ContentCal_io